yarwest/Yet-Another-Coding-Guideline/README.md

 ### Coding
 Use descriptive function/method/class/variable/file names.
 I don't want none of that ```int d = 1;``` bs.
 Exception being when the variable is used as an iterator.
 But you should have a long, hard, internal discussion before even thinking of doing that.

+Limit the amount of variables, operations and lines used as much as possible.
+Naturally, this will benefit the application in every way since less memory and processing power will be used.

 <a name="oop"></a>
 ## Object Orientated Programming
 This ain't hard, just make some classes.